nkratzke/dartchat/README.md

 Chart (aka dartchat) is a chat server and client (for demonstration purposes).

 Chart is an example server and client for the Tour de Dart.
-It is primarily used to demonstrate websockets in Dart.
+It is primarily used to demonstrate websockets in Dart but also to demonstrate how to dockerize a Dart server application.

 Chart can be started/deployed using